-This is such a yum dinner to have on a cozy January evening.
+This easy vegan pasta is such a yum dinner to have on a cozy January evening.
 This Gluten Free Gnocchi is healthy, filling, vegan and fun to make!
-I made my gnocchi with sweet potatoes and it is so cool!
-But the great thing about this recipe is if you don’t have time to make the gnocchi, the tomato sauce is to die for and is amazing just with normal pasta!
+I made this gnocchi with sweet potatoes and it is so cool!
+But the great thing about this gluten free gnocchi recipe is if you don’t have time to make the gnocchi, the tomato sauce is to die for and is amazing just with normal pasta!
 So lots of options for you!

 gluten free gnocchi

 sweet potato gnocchi

 - 1 cup mashed/ cooked sweet potato ~ 1 large sweet potato roasted

 - 1 cup brown rice flour plus 1/2 cup for rolling